 - Government Agencies and many other settings

-- Completion of a 9 month (full-time) clinical fellowship
+- Complete a 9-month (full-time) clinical fellowship